sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 ## Hotkeys

 The Hotkeys API allows applications to register key combinations and receive notifications when a key combination is pressed by the user irrespective of whether the application is on focus or not.
-Hotkeys is useful for web applications that do not have access to system resources and cannot register global shortcuts.
+Hotkeys is useful for web applications that don't have access to system resources and can't register global shortcuts.

 ### Configuration